Spider-Man (2002 film)

+Development of a live-action Spider-Man film began in 1975, but stalled for nearly 25 years due to licensing and financial issues.
+Columbia Pictures finally licensed the project for a worldwide release in 1999.
+Koepp was hired to create a working screenplay, which was eventually rewritten by Scott Rosenberg and refined by Alvin Sargent.
+Various directors were considered before Raimi was hired in 2000.
+Filming took place in Los Angeles and New York City from January to June 2001.
+Danny Elfman composed the musical score, while Sony Pictures Imageworks handled the visual effects.

-Spider-Man premiered at the Mann Village Theater on April 29, 2002, and was released in the United States on May 3.
-The film received positive reviews from audiences and critics who praised Raimi's direction, the story, the performances, visual effects, action sequences, and musical score.
-It was the first film to reach $100 million in a single weekend as well as the most successful film based on a comic book at the time.
-With a box office gross of over $825 million worldwide, it was the third highest-grossing film of 2002 (after Harry Potter and the Chamber of Secrets and The Lord of the Rings: The Two Towers), the highest-grossing superhero film (surpassing Batman) and the sixth highest-grossing film overall at the time of its release.
-Spider-Man is credited for redefining the modern superhero genre, as well as the summer blockbuster.
-After its success, the film spawned two sequels, Spider-Man 2 and Spider-Man 3, released in 2004 and 2007 respectively.
-Maguire and Dafoe later reprised their roles in the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021), which dealt with the concept of the multiverse and linked the Raimi trilogy to the MCU.
+Spider-Man premiered at the Mann Village Theater on April 29, 2002, and was released in the United States on May 3, by Sony Pictures Releasing.
+The film received positive reviews from critics and audiences, who praised Raimi's direction, the story, the performances, visual effects, action sequences, and musical score.
+It was the first film to reach $100 million in a single weekend, as well as the most successful film based on a comic book at the time.
+With a box office gross of $826 million worldwide against its $139 million budget, it was the third highest-grossing film of 2002, the highest-grossing superhero film, and the sixth-highest-grossing film overall at the time of release.
+The film garnered nominations for Best Sound and Best Visual Effects at the 75th Academy Awards, among numerous other accolades.
+Spider-Man is credited for redefining the modern superhero genre and the summer blockbuster.
+It was followed by two sequels, both directed by Raimi: Spider-Man 2 (2004) and Spider-Man 3 (2007).
+Maguire and Dafoe later reprised their roles in Spider-Man: No Way Home (2021), which explores the concept of the multiverse and links the Raimi trilogy to the Marvel Cinematic Universe.